ScottArbeit/Grace/README.md

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)

+A lot of this remains to be built, but here's my vision of Grace v1.0:

+---

 ## Vision

-A lot of this remains to be built, but here's what I expect V1 to look like.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)